markmoxon/elite-over-econet/2-assembled-output/README.txt

 *EliteSP (for 6502 Second Proc Elite)

-If you restricted Elite to specific users, they should enter *DIR first
+If you restricted Elite to specific users, they will need to *DIR into their own Elite folders first

-5. Users must have their library set to
-$.Library or $.Library1, as appropriate

-6. Commander files will be saved into each individual user's Elite folder
+5. Commander files will be saved into each individual user's Elite folder

 See www.bbcelite.com/hacks for details

-Build: 2024-04-16 14:41:17
+Build: 2024-04-16 15:10:00
 ---------------------------------------